Thompson submachine gun: Early use

 The major initial complaints concerning the Thompson were its cumbersome weight, its inaccuracy at ranges over 50 yd, and its lack of penetrating power using the .45 ACP cartridge.

-The Thompson was first used in combat in 13 June 1921, when West Virginia state troopers fired on the mountainside near Lick Creek, where striking miners were firing at passing cars.
+The Thompson was first used in combat on 13 June 1921, when West Virginia state troopers fired on the mountainside near Lick Creek, where striking miners were firing at passing cars.
 By the time of the Battle of Blair Mountain, 37 had been acquired by the West Virginia state police and 56 were in the hands of coal companies and local law enforcement.
 The guns were also shipped to various hardware stores in the region.

 Some of the first batches of Thompsons were bought (in America) by agents of the Irish Republican Army (notably the Irish gunman Harry Boland).
 The first test of the Thompson in Ireland was performed by Irish Republican Army unit commander Tom Barry, of the West Cork Brigade, in the presence of IRA leader Michael Collins.
 They purchased a total of 653 units, though US customs authorities in New York seized 495 of the units in June 1921.
 The remainder found their way to the Irish Republican Army by way of Liverpool, England, and were used in the last month of the Irish War of Independence (1919–1921).
 After a ceasefire called by the British in July 1921, the Irish Republican Army imported more units, which were used in the subsequent Irish Civil War (1922–1923).
-The Thompson was not found to be very effective in Ireland, it was not conducive to terrorist actions, having only caused serious casualties in 32 percent of the incidents in which it was used.
+The Thompson was not found to be very effective in Ireland, having only caused serious casualties in 32 percent of the incidents in which it was used.